rackerlabs/rackspace-how-to/content/dedicated-hosting/dedicated-hosting-faq.md

 Permissions enable you to determine the amount of access that your users have in the [MyRackspace portal](https://login.rackspace.com).
-Our Support Teams review these permissions to help determine user access when answering tickets and support telephone calls.
+Our Support Teams review these permissions to help determine user access when responding to support requests.

 #### How do I manage permissions?

-You manage permissions in the [MyRackspace portal](https://login.rackspace.com) under **Account > Permissions**.
+You manage permissions in the [MyRackspace portal](https://login.rackspace.com) under **Account > Permissions** in the subnavigation bar.

 **Note**: To access the **Permissions** section and modify another user’s permission, you must have one of the following permissions: